Skip to main content

 Independent travel training (ITT)

-Independent travel trainers support and train young people to travel independently to and from their place of education.
+To support preparation for adulthood, independent travel trainers support and train young people to travel independently to and from their place of education.
 The training is primarily intended for young people currently in post-16 education, or in the final two years of their statutory school education (years 10 and 11) who are in receipt of local authority transport support to their school or college.

 Referrals may be completed and submitted by any party involved with the young person, such as parent or carer, the school or college attended, transition workers and/or a careers adviser with the Young Peoples Support Services (YPSS).